conan-io/docs/installation.rst

       $ pip install conan

 - When Conan is installed with :command:`pip install --user <username>`, usually a new directory is created for it.
 However, the directory is not appended automatically to the `PATH` and the :command:`conan` commands do not work.
-This can be solved restarting the session of the terminal or running the following command:
+This can usually be solved restarting the session of the terminal or running the following command:

   .. code-block:: bash